pluralsight/hydra/README.md

 ### Start Zookeeper

-Hydra uses Zookeeper as a coordination service to automate bootstrapping or joining a cluster.
+Hydra uses Zookeeper as a coordination service to automate bootstrapping and joining a cluster.

 It is also used by Kafka and the Schema Registry.